Children's guide to family justice published

 "The publication of the Young Person's Guide gives them this opportunity and the panel will carefully consider what they say," he said.

-"Our recommendations aim to bring children to the forefront by creating greater coherence through organisational change and better management, making the system more able to cope with current and future pressures and diverting more issues away from court where appropriate."'Voice in decisions'
+"Our recommendations aim to bring children to the forefront by creating greater coherence through organisational change and better management, making the system more able to cope with current and future pressures and diverting more issues away from court where appropriate."

 Guide author Roger Morgan, children's rights director for England, said it was essential children were told about proposals that will directly affect them "and that they are given a voice in the decisions which are made about their future".